sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/2000 - instruct/index.md

 hidden: false
 ---

+TODO: flatten out these methods for now?

+TODO: rename: 'extracting tables', 'extracting lists', 'extracting queries' ... (probably won't have a ton)

 Configure document data extractions using Sensible Instruct, powered by large-language models (LLM) such as GPT-4.

 Sensible Instruct is an AI-powered subset of *SenseML*, Sensible's JSON-based document extraction query language.
 By combining Sensible Instruct and SenseML, you can extract data from a range of document types, from highly structured business forms to unstructured research documents.